- Our basic approach and strategy

 - Our activities

-- Activities aimed at promoting the recycling of disposable diapers
+- Initiative No. 1: Activities aimed at promoting the recycling of disposable diapers

 Our basic approach and strategy